 How does accounting or marketing benefit from this?
 Less data corruption?
 Oh, we'll just give them snapshots of the database that they can perform queries on.
 Mind you that database backups add latency to production.
 Why are we doing large database backups again?
 Oh right, our database isn't mirrored appropriately or it would be too expensive to use existing replication architectures.
 Oh, ok.

 Remember that case of going from v1 to v2.
 How do we do that now?
 Yes, we modify the database, modify the service then modify every other service that uses the client then modify the business logic that needs to use the new data.
-We are using GRPC where deletion is not supported, so now we carry extra "deprecated" data every time we use the client.
-Insanity.
+Why do you have multiple services talking to database?
+Database is internal application state, not the domain.

 Just insane.
 All of this is crap.
 Dumpster fire.
 Maintenance free, zero cost etc. All snake oil bullshit.
 There is no such thing as easy, zero cost service.
 Databases are gonna get upgraded, hard drives are gonna fail, network partitions are going to happen, databases are gonna have bugs, etc. Database Model as a Service just because a few people cannot auto generate a model and connect to the database which is a "service".
 Moreover database access using stored procedures means that the database provides CRUD RPC functions already, but hey let's throw up a service in front to do exactly the same thing.
 Telemetry, are you kidding?
 There is one service that is responsible for touching the database/table anyway.
 No telemetry there, so let's shunt telemetry onto the DB X Model Service.
 Once something is made a service and client publish, it is now public domain.
 Everyone can touch the database directly now.
 Oh, but you still need to give user/password.
 Omg. 😅